-Rev. H. H. (Henry Highland) Garnet, a leader of the “colored Convention” (full title: National Convention of Colored Citizens of the United States), met in Syracuse (the Syracuse National Negro Convention) in October, 1864.
+Rev. H. H. (Henry Highland) Garnet, a leader of the “colored Convention” (full title: National Convention of Colored Citizens of the United States), met in Syracuse (the Syracuse National Convention of Colored Men) in October, 1864.

+Garnet used a cane due to a difficulty walking.

 While awaiting the arrival of other delegates at the train station, Rev. Garnet was violently attacked by three or four men.
 They stole his cane as a trophy of the attack, a cane that had been presented to him in honor by other citizens of NY.
 Given the title of the article and the later use of the term “copperhead rowdy,” the reader can assume these men were Copperheads.